From Penn State University Park Campus

 From State College

 - South Atherton Street (Business Rt.
 322E) to Branch Rd. (traffic light – see Lemont sign); Left onto Branch Rd. two miles to traffic light (Elmwood St.).
 Continue straight ahead two blocks to Mt.
 Nittany Rd.; Right onto Mt.
-Nittany Rd. and up hill one mile to Trailhead (see trail map).
+Nittany Rd. and up hill 7/10ths of a mile to Trailhead and parking.

-MNC has installed a wayfinding system of trail signs at critical intersections and points on the paths.
-To learn more, click here.
+MNC has installed a system of trail signs at critical intersections and points on the paths.

 Terrain Model View from Campus